aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 > **Knowledge Check:** Take two minutes to look at the code and determine how to handle the error if it occurs.

-The program runs smoothly if you run it using any value higher than 0 as a divisor.
+The program runs smoothly if you use any value higher than 0 as a divisor.
 But as soon as you input 0 as a divisor, the program fails with the exception `/ by zero`.
 This is a type of [`ArithmeticException`](https://docs.oracle.com/javase/8/docs/api/?java/lang/ArithmeticException.html).

 In this case, in the `division()` method, we need to check if the divisor is 0, then throw an exception.
 We can handle this exception by surrounding our code with a `try-catch` block, but this time we'll let the calling method — in our case `main()` — handle the exception.